fmerg/pymerkle/USAGE.md

 ## API

 This section describes the _pymerkle_ API as suggested to be used by an external user.
-Refer to the [complete documentation](http://pymerkle.readthedocs.org/) to see all possibilities.
+See the [documentation](http://pymerkle.readthedocs.org/) for a complete reference of all methods and their possible arguments.

 ### _Merkle-tree class_